MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

   Microsoft provides several native capabilities in Azure to enable this:
   - [Secure score](https://docs.microsoft.com/azure/security-center/secure-score-security-controls): Use a scored assessment of your Azure security posture to track security efforts and projects in your organization.
   - [Azure Blueprints](https://docs.microsoft.com/azure/governance/blueprints/overview): Cloud architects and central IT groups can define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
-  - [Azure Policy](https://docs.microsoft.com/azure/governance/policy/): This is the foundation of the visibility and control capabilities used by the other services.
+  - [Azure Policy](https://docs.microsoft.com/azure/governance/policy/): This is the foundation of the visibility and control capabilities that the other services use.
 Azure Policy is integrated into [Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager), so you can audit changes and enforce policies across any resource in Azure before, during, or after its creation.
 - [Improve landing zone operations](../ready/considerations/landing-zone-security.md): Use best practices for improving security within a landing zone.

 <!-- markdownlint-disable MD033 -->